Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 The AI Literacy Primer: Preparing Students Before the Assignment

-ARAD 2.0 recognizes that AI-Integrated and AI-Limited assignments require students to possess baseline AI literacy.
+ARAD 2.0 recognizes that AI-Limited, AI-Collaborative, and AI-Required assignments require students to possess baseline AI literacy.
 You cannot assess evaluative judgment if students do not know how to interact with AI effectively.
 Here is what a recommended 30-45 minute pre-assignment module looks like:

-Section 1: What Generative AI Is and Is Not (10 minutes).
-Cover how large language models work at a basic level (pattern prediction, not understanding), what AI does well (fluent text generation, summarization, pattern recognition, brainstorming), what it does poorly (factual accuracy, nuanced reasoning, source verification, original insight), and why AI output sounds confident even when it is wrong.
+Section 1: How Generative AI Works and Where Its Limits Lie (10 minutes).
+Cover how large language models work at a basic level (statistical pattern prediction over training data), what AI does well (fluent text generation, summarization, pattern recognition, brainstorming), what it does poorly (factual accuracy, nuanced reasoning, source verification, original insight), and why AI output sounds confident even when it is wrong.

 Section 2: Effective Prompting (10 minutes).
 Cover how input quality affects output quality, strategies for better prompts (specificity, context, constraints, role assignment), why iterative prompting produces better results than single queries, and include a practice exercise comparing outputs from a vague prompt vs. a well-crafted one.